sooothkful/google-play-data/README.md

 # google-play-data
 Used a Jupyter Notebook, pandas, numpy, and matplotlib to clean and perform exploratory analysis of data from Google Play Store.
-Please use https://nbviewer.jupyter.org/ to view.